 Applying payments for ecosystem services in practice, Bristol, 22nd May 2013

 This workshop enabled participants to evaluate the prospects for initiating payments for ecosystem services in their own location and area of work, and to decide how to respond to any opportunities.
 More information, including video recordings of presentations and seminars, is available on the event web page.
-This event formed part of the Network's valuation theme for the first half of 2013.

 Putting nature's services on the map, Oxford, 29th April 2013